kristenburgess25/the-woobles/README.md

 While the challenge is scoped tightly, the following are opportunities for improvement if this were production code:

+- **UX/UI Enhancements:**
+  - Theme setting and UI for showing/hiding product ratings on the product cards
+  - Theme setting for alternate layouts for "Featured wooble"

 - **SEO Enhancements:**
   - Add structured data (JSON-LD) for products
   - Ensure meta tags, canonical URLs, and social sharing previews are in place